Top

 Does a restraining order stay on your record?

-While the order is still in place, it will be considered public record.
-However, in order to obtain a copy of it, someone would have to request it from the court clerk of the county where the order was issued and pay the fees associated with copying and processing it.
-A general criminal background check conducted by an employer or a landlord should not show a restraining order because it is a civil matter.
+While the order is still in place, it will be considered a public record.
+However, to obtain a copy of it, someone would have to request it from the county's court clerk where the order was issued and pay the fees associated with copying and processing it.
+A general criminal background check conducted by an employer or a landlord should not show a restraining order because it is civil.
 More in-depth criminal background checks, like the ones conducted by the military or for security clearance, will show a restraining order.
 It is also possible that expired restraining orders will appear in these extensive checks.

-If the protective order was issued along with criminal charges, the background check would reveal those charges and the outcome of the case.
-For example, if you are issued a restraining order and were charged with assault, that charge would show up on a background check as long as it is on your record.
+If the protective order were issued along with criminal charges, the background check would reveal those charges and the case outcome.
+For example, if you are issued a restraining order and are charged with assault, that charge would show up on a background check as long as it is on your record.

 Furthermore, if you violate a restraining order, it becomes a criminal matter.
-If you violate the terms of a restraining order and are taken to court, you will need to plead guilty or not guilty.
-If the court finds you guilty, you can be fined for approximately $5,500 or be imprisoned for two years.
+If you violate the terms of a restraining order and are taken to court, you must plead guilty or not guilty.
+If the court finds you guilty, you can be fined approximately $5,500 or imprisoned for two years.
 It is more likely that the court will find you guilty if the breach involved physical violence or if there is a history of domestic violence in the case.

-Overall, having a restraining order filed against you is not a good situation to be in, but there are steps you can take to make it less impactful on your life.
-One of the best ways to reduce these effects on your life is to follow the terms of the order.
-This will help you avoid further legal issues and help prevent the restraining order from impacting your life more than necessary.
+Overall, having a restraining order filed against you is not a good situation, but there are steps you can take to make it less impactful.
+One of the best ways to reduce these effects is to follow the terms of the order.
+This will help you avoid further legal issues and prevent the restraining order from impacting your life more than necessary.

 Categories: